ccankov/CodeBlocks/README.md

 # CodeBlocks
 [Live](https://code-blocks.herokuapp.com/)

-CodeBlocks is a web application that enables users to transcribe code blocks from literature into interactive flash cards.
+CodeBlocks is a web application that enables users to transcribe educational code samples into interactive flash cards.
 It was built using Ruby on Rails, React/Redux, and PostgreSQL.

 The entire project was conceived, designed, and completed in a strict two-week timeframe, with the potential for future enhancement.